 I’ve been researching how content creators who are able to keep producing high-quality and engaging content, year after year, do it.
 For example, Malcolm Gladwell, who I first read in 2008, is continually publishing great work across many different mediums and has been doing so for decades.

 Upon further examination, it’s clear that his work is almost entirely story-based.
-It starts with the stories themselves, and then uncovers the data behind why they exist.
+It starts with the stories themselves, and then he uncovers the data behind why those stories exist.

 There are three steps:

 - Identify the ideal customers who you personally want to learn more about

 - Reach out and ask if they’d be willing to share their stories